 As mentioned before, the main selling point of this monitor is its beautiful display.
 It really can make a game come to life, owing both to the resolution and the color accuracy of the IPS panel.
 That said, if you are the kind of gamer who prefers visuals over performance, then this could very well be the monitor for you.

 However, you can’t have a budget product without some serious corner-cutting, and in the case of the L24q, this can be seen in the panel performance and the stand.

 With all that said, the Lenovo L24q could be a good pick if visuals are what you prioritize in a gaming monitor and you want to make the jump to 1440p without spending too much.
-Of course, there are better solutions out there, though with its current price tag, the L24q is well-worth the money.
+Of course, there are better solutions out there, though, with its current price tag, the L24q is well-worth the money right now.